josh4trunks/freenas-plugins/README.md

 #FreeNAS-Plugins
 Information for python-based plugins maintained by me can be found [here](http://forums.freenas.org/threads/freenas-9-plugins-sab-sb-cp-hp-maraschino-htpc-mylar-ll-gamez.16200/).

+Information for the BitTorrent Sync plugin can be found [here](http://forums.freenas.org/threads/freenas-9-plugin-bittorrent-sync.16246/).

 #PREPARATION
 * The ports in ./ports should be copied into your ports tree